Fundamentals of Sound

 Cone of confusion

-Sound sources moving in a sagittal plane (i.e. changing in elevation) do not produce IID or IPD changes.
+Sound sources moving on a sagittal plane (i.e. changing in elevation) produce no IID or IPD changes and only moderate interaural spectral difference changes.
 Consequently, their movement is difficult to track by purely auditory means.
-More generally, for any given IID or IPD value, there will be a conical surface extending out of the ear that will produce identical IIDs and IPDs, preventing precise sound source localization over the surface (see to the right).
+More generally, for any given IID or IPD value, there will be a conical surface extending out of the ear that will produce identical IIDs and IPDs, hindering sound source localization over the surface (see to the right).

-However, the most effective strategy in resolving sound-source localization ambiguities is head movement, assuming the sound signal lasts long enough, unchanged, to allow for such a movement to be of use.
-Moving the head in the horizontal plane can help resolve front-to-back ambiguities (e.g. below-left), while head tilting can help resolve top-to-bottom ambiguities.
+The most effective strategy in resolving sound-source localization ambiguities is head movement, assuming the sound signal lasts long enough, unchanged, to allow for such a movement to be of use.
+Moving the head in the horizontal plane can help resolve front-to-back ambiguities (e.g. see below-left), while head tilting can help resolve top-to-bottom ambiguities.

 (in Plack, 2005: 184)